Day Tours 2021

 The Bay at the Back of the Ocean is a lovely place with a wonderful expansive feel and a special habitat called Machair, it is a unique habitat full of specialised flower species.
 It is also home to Iona’s golf course, which is probably not like many others you have seen, as you are just as likely to encounter a highland cow or sheep on it as a golfer!
 Its location is incredible with the backdrop of the sea with its many shades of blue, white sand beaches with curlews and oystercatchers.
 A lovely place to finish your Iona exploration.

-Next tours will be in August 2021, dates to be announced shortly.
+Next tours will be in August 2021.